 Meanwhile, daily issues arise during those months that necessitate communications with their clients and opposing counsel.
 That costs money.

 The attorneys at Hildebrand Law, PC use this tendency to our advantage.
 We have a comprehensive meeting covering every issue in the case within days of being retained to identify all of the information and documentation needed to present a compelling case for our clients and then immediately begin accumulating and documenting all of the information for disclosure and use at mediation or trial.

 We then notify the court we have disclosed everything needed to participate in mediation or to set the case for trial.
-The quicker that initial discovery and disclosure occurs the faster your case will be set for mediation and trial saving your time, money, and the emotional impact a draw out divorce can cause.
+The quicker that initial discovery and disclosure occur the faster, your case will be set for mediation and trial saving your time, money, and the emotional impact a draw out divorce can cause.

-There are many types of expert witnesses who may be needed in a divorce.
-For example, a business appraisal may be needed to value a business or a community lien on a sole and separate business, an accountant may need to be employed if there is a concern a spouse has been secreting money into unknown accounts to audit all of the parties financial accounts, a vocational evaluator and a financial planning expert may need to be employed if alimony is an issue, a psychologist may need to be involved to conduct a child custody evaluation.
+Many types of expert witnesses may be needed in a divorce.
+For example, a business appraisal may be necessary to value a business or a community lien on a sole and separate business.
+An accountant may need to be employed if there is a concern a spouse has been secreting money into unknown accounts to audit all of the parties financial accounts.

 It is not unusual for these experts to need up to six months or even longer to conduct their investigations and issue their reports, which lengthens the time it takes to get a divorce in Arizona.

 The Short Answer to How Long it Takes to Get Divorced